Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 So did the digital arm of Mike Bloomberg’s presidential bid.
 At least until it didn’t.

-Part of the media blitzkrieg of the most expensive presidential campaign in history involved non-stop TV and Facebook ads, but it also included paying some users $2,500 a month to post flattering social media posts on social media.
-In additional to using “philanthropic” donations to secure endorsements from mayors, Bloomberg’s campaign made it look as though there was a groundswell of support from everyday folks as well.
+Part of the media blitzkrieg of the most expensive presidential campaign in history involved non-stop TV and Facebook ads, but it also included paying some users $2,500 a month to post flattering social media posts about their new favorite presidential candidate.
+In addition to using “philanthropic” donations to secure endorsements from mayors, Bloomberg’s campaign made it look as though there was a groundswell of support from everyday folks.

 Just as Fyre reached out to the meme-thieves at FuckJerry to pitch in on its campaign, Bloomberg recruited an outfit called Meme2020 to blast out ironic “shitposts” in a misguided appeal to 4Chan-groomed Zoomers.

-While all that effort and money put some wind in Bloomberg’s sails, the campaign predictably crashed and burned in crushingly humiliating fashion at start of the primaries.
+While all that effort and money put some measure of wind in Bloomberg’s sails, the campaign predictably crashed and burned in humiliating fashion at start of the primaries.

 Woeful bungling of logistics